A-shazli/-Non-Invasive-Burned-Calories-Calculator-using-HR/README.md

 # Non Invasive Burned Calories Calculator using HR

-o	A device used to calculate burned calories based on heart rate and other parameters.
-Step counter to monitor performance.
+o	A device used to calculate burned calories based on heart rate and other parameters like weight and exercise duration.

 ## Circuit
 ![image](https://user-images.githubusercontent.com/61319952/183266446-c701d47c-1b0e-4f90-8c2f-dbfe78a7cec3.png)